jgoerzen/docker-debian-base/README.md

 You can find the source and documentation at the [Github page](https://github.com/jgoerzen/docker-debian-base) and automatic builds are available from [my Docker hub page](https://hub.docker.com/u/jgoerzen/).

-For stretch and jessie, this image uses sysvinit instead of systemd, not because of any particular opinion on the merits of them, but rather because sysvinit does not require any kind of privileged Docker or cgroups access.
+**OUDATED**: For stretch and jessie, this image uses sysvinit instead of systemd, not because of any particular opinion on the merits of them, but rather because sysvinit does not require any kind of privileged Docker or cgroups access.

-For buster, systemd contains the necessary support for running in an unprivileged Docker container and, as it doesn't require the hacks that sysvinit does, is used there.
+For buster and bullseye, systemd contains the necessary support for running in an unprivileged Docker container and, as it doesn't require the hacks that sysvinit does, is used there.
 The systemd and sysvinit images provide an identical set of features and installed software, which